-Unstimulated by a career in the mining industry and a former life as an apprentice chef, a better than average income just wasn’t enough to keep Craig Quartermaine driving dump trucks.
-As he edged towards 30, the Nyoongar man opted for a career change – a broadcasting scholarship with ABC radio set him on a new path, and he was selected to participate in writing workshops for the second season of Australia’s first Indigenous sketch comedy show, ABC TV’s hugely popular Black Comedy.
+Craig Quartermaine is a man of many talents.
+After exploring a variety of careers, he turned his sights to media and was selected to participate in the second season of Australia’s first Indigenous sketch comedy show, ABC TV’s hugely popular Black Comedy.
 From here Craig went on to become the Western Australian correspondent for National Indigenous Television, NITV.

-Quartermaine’s take on race, politics or Australian nuances you may or may not wanna admit to is not always comfortable; but he takes pride in making you laugh when you really think you shouldn’t.
-Unique with a biting perspective about life as an Indigenous Australian trapped very much in the middle of every situation he finds himself in, Quartermaine’s dark wit sneaks up on you right before it smashes you in the face.
+Within just a few years of his comedy debut, Craig made the national finals in Australia’s most prestigious comedy competition – Triple J’s RAW, and shortly after headed to London’s West End before making his triumphant Edinburgh Fringe Festival debut with his spectacularly-received show Race Off, introducing the Australian race dynamic to the world garnering 4 and 5 star reviews.
+Quartermaine’s take on race, politics or Australian nuances is not always comfortable, but he takes pride in making you laugh when you really think you shouldn’t.
+Unique, with a biting perspective about life as an Indigenous Australian, Quartermaine’s dark wit sneaks up on you right before it smashes you in the face.

 The accomplished Journalist and TV writer is described in the UK as a “charming ball of rage”… don’t let the smile fool you and don’t let the laughs scare you.